samboy/MaraDNS/README.md

 * A POSIX compatible shell
-* A POSIX compatible implementation of `make`, which has the non-POSIX extension of allowing a make target to have a `/` in it.
+* A POSIX compatible implementation of `make`, which has the non-POSIX extension of allowing a make target to have a `/` in them.
 * Other standard POSIX utilities (`awk`, etc.)
 * A current C compiler which can support, via `stdint`, 8-bit, 16-bit, 32-bit, and 64-bit sized integers.
 * A POSIX C library with both POSIX and Berkeley socket support.

+While a POSIX program like MaraDNS will not compile with a strictly ISO compliant C compiler (the POSIX system calls will fail to compile), all of the C programs here compile with `gcc`, `clang`, and `tcc`, and should compile with any POSIX compliant C compiler.

 All of these are very standard tools which are included with the vast majority of Linux and BSD distributions; packages usually have names like: